Bayesian analysis of diffusion-driven multi-type epidemic models with application to COVID-19: Materials and Methods

 under the assumption $\beta^{\alpha\alpha'}_t \equiv \beta_{t}$, where $\beta_{t}$ is the time-varying transmissibility of the virus, the probability that a contact between an infectious person and a susceptible person leads to transmission at time $t$.
 Henceforth, we term the model in \eqref{eq:transm_rate_commom_bm} by SBM (standing for Single Brownian Motion), which represents a nested model to MBM.

-In related studies, \cite{birrell} estimated the transmission rate between different age groups considering time-dependent (weekly-varying) contact matrices, not allowing the age-stratified transmissibility to vary unconstrained in time. \cite{knock} considered a time-independent contact matrix; the transmission rate between different age groups was parameterised as in \eqref{eq:transm_rate_commom_bm}, however the virus transmissibility was assumed to be piecewise linear with multiple change points corresponding to major announcements and changes in COVID-19 related policy.
+In related work, \cite{birrell} estimated the transmission rate between different age groups with a variation of the SBM model, considering time-dependent (weekly-varying) contact matrices while \cite{ghosh} adapted the model of \cite{birrell} and expressed virus transmissibility by a discretised path-wise approximation of a Brownian motion. \cite{knock} considered a time-independent contact matrix while the transmission rate between different age groups was parameterised as in \eqref{eq:transm_rate_commom_bm} and the virus transmissibility was assumed to be piecewise linear with multiple change points corresponding to major announcements and changes in COVID-19 related policy. \cite{tan} and \cite{bouman} parameterised the age-stratified transmission rate as in \eqref{eq:transm_rate_indep_bm}, considering B-splines for the age-stratified virus transmissibility.